Vaccine Plan & Metrics

 San Mateo County Equity Principles to Guide our Vaccination Effort

 Safety, equity and transparency: We are committed to being transparent, careful, and above all equitable in providing COVID-19 vaccines to everyone who needs and requests vaccination.
-While the federal and state governments directly guide and supply many vaccinations through large health care systems and pharmacies, County Health will coordinate vaccinations for those not already connected to vaccines and provide a safety net assuring no one is left behind.
-While supplies are limited, it is especially important for us to increase accessibility for low-income residents and communities of color within the eligible groups.
+While the federal and state governments directly guide and supply many vaccinations through large health care systems and pharmacies, County Health coordinates vaccinations for those not already connected to vaccines and provide a safety net assuring no one is left behind.
+Our focus is to increase accessibility for low-income residents and communities of color and partner with trusted members of these communities to understand and remove barriers.

 We are using these principles to guide our effort :